Skip to content

 Wood from China represent an important segment of bilateral trade, with approximately $575B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of wood from China are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of wood from China are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

 Key products in HTS Chapter 44 imported from China include Lumber, Plywood, Particle board, Wood veneer, Wooden furniture parts, and Chopsticks.